Short Manaslu Circuit Trekking -15 Days

 • Private transportation for airport pick-up and drop-off

-• two-night hotel stay in Kathmandu with breakfast included
+• Two-night hotel stay in Kathmandu with breakfast included

 • Professional and experienced trekking guide

-• guide's salary, food, transportation, accommodation, and insurance covered
+• Guide's salary, food, transportation, accommodation, and insurance covered

 • Assistance with all necessary formalities, such as TIMS and permits

-• complimentary cup of tea or coffee served with every meal
+• Complimentary cup of tea or coffee served with every meal

-• seasonal fruit salad provided
+• Seasonal fruit salad provided

 • Duffel bag for carrying personal belongings during the trek